Modernism in American Art and American Modernist Artists

-This section of the Traditional Fine Arts Organization (TFAO) catalogue Topics in American Art is devoted to the topic "Modernism in American Art."
+This section of the Traditional Fine Arts Organization (TFAO) catalogue Topics in American Art is devoted to the topic "Modernism in American Art and American Modernist Artists."
 Articles and essays specific to this topic published in TFAO's Resource Library are listed at the beginning of the section.
 Clicking on titles takes readers directly to these articles and essays.
 The date at the end of each title is the Resource Library publication date.

 Following the listing of Resource Library articles and essays is the heading "TFAO references."
 The count of pages in the TFAO website citing relevant keywords is an indicator of our breadth of coverage for this topic.
 We recommend that readers search within the TFAO website to find detailed information for any topic.
 Please see our page How to research topics not listed for more information.